-Attendance
+• Attendance

 Good attendance is the key to success at Netherhall.
 Our data shows that pupils with an attendance in excess of our school target of 96% perform significantly better than pupils with lower rates of attendance.
-To this end, we celebrate pupils who maintain their attendance through weekly pride points awards by the tutors for 100% attendance in that week and termly certificates awarded to pupils achieving 100% attendance in the term.
+To this end, we celebrate pupils who maintain their attendance through weekly pride points awards by the tutors for 100% attendance in that week and termly certificates awarded to pupils achieving 100% attendance in the term and outstanding attendance relative to the amount of time the student could be in school) and for improved attendance over the year.
 These attendance certificates are awarded in the termly celebration assemblies.

-The Principal's weekly SWAY
+• The Principal's weekly SWAY